Semantic Differential Scale: Definition, Questions, Examples

 Easy for Respondents to Take

-The main profit of using the Semantic Differential Scale is the simplicity of understanding the scale by responders.
-Almost every person has ever encountered this type of survey.
-Due to a scale connecting extremely opposite adjectives, the respondents can more specifically express their opinions with the help of specific measurements.
+The main benefit of using the semantic differential scale is the ease with which respondents will understand the scale.
+Almost everyone has encountered this type of survey.
+Thanks to a scale connecting extremely opposite adjectives, the respondents can express their opinions more specifically with the help of specific measurements.

 Gives an Objective Picture

-As the Semantic Differential Scale questionnaires are pretty easy to take, respondents may express their opinion in full.
-That helps the results to be as accurate and statistically significant as they can be.
+As the semantic scale questionnaires are pretty easy to take, respondents may express their opinion in full.
+That helps the results to be as accurate and as statistically significant as they can be.

 Simple for the Interviewer to Make

-Saving time is important, so another advantage consists of the fact that the interviewer only needs to find two opposite terms to use it a measuring tool for a survey to work.
-Plenty of online services help to find a good synonym — definitely check them out!
+Saving time is important, so another advantage is that the interviewer only needs to find two opposite terms to use it as a measurement tool for a survey to work.
+Plenty of online services help to find a good antonym — definitely check them out!

 The Semantic Differential Scale: Examples

-Charles Egerton Osgood’s research was conducted on a large database and Osgood found that there are 3 scales (commonly referred as EPA) that were commonly effective, regardless of race or culture or difference in language:
+Charles Egerton Osgood’s research was conducted on a large database and Osgood found that there are three scales (often referred as EPA) that were commonly effective, regardless of race, culture or difference in language:

-So, let’s imagine that a company has developed and put on the market a robotic vacuum cleaner.
+So, let’s imagine that a company has developed and put a robotic vacuum cleaner on the market.
 Of course, they have tested the product’s efficiency and demand among a huge sampling of people a thousand times.
 But still, it’s just necessary to make sure the vacuum cleaner is performing outstandingly, and everybody loves it.
-Keeping a consumer fulfilled is the essential target of every company in order to uplift the business.
+Keeping a consumer fulfilled is the target for every company in order to uplift the business.
 What should the organization do?
-Just email their clients a questionnaire like this that helps to get a perspective on usability, pricing, and design of the product:
+Just email their clients a questionnaire like this that helps to get perspective on usability, pricing and the design of the product:

-To get the best employees and make sure nobody leaves are the key goals of all HR specialists.
+Getting and retaining the best employees is the goal of all HR specialists.
 A happy employee is a patriot of a company, the biggest fan of a brand, and a person who makes it all work.
 Satisfied workers are more loyal to the company and ready to pursue the objectives strenuously.
-Try using the Semantic Differential Scale survey to measure the level of employees’ satisfaction:
+Try using semantic differential questions to measure the level of employee satisfaction:

 How do you feel about your job overall?

-How likely are you to recommend your friend getting a job at the company?
+How likely are you to recommend a friend get a job at the company?

 Attitude towards a brand is essentially both what customers assume and how strongly they feel.
 Clients may be aware of the product but have a negative or neutral attitude.
-Even such a big brand as Netflix uses the Semantic Differential Scale to get feedback on customers’ emotional experience (see the first question of the survey).
-Not only the sensual part but also the issue of pricing is the question of great interest (see the second one).
+Even a big brand like Netflix uses the semantic differential scale to get feedback on customers’ emotional experience (see the first question of the survey).
+Not only the sensual part, but also the issue of pricing is a question of great interest (see the second one).

 When thinking about Netflix, how would you rate Netflix on each of the following attributes?

-How to Make Your Semantic Scale Questionnaire More Effective
+How to Make an Effective Semantic Scale Questionnaire

 Use Osgood’s EPA

 Why reinvent the wheel, right?
-Just use Charles Osgood’s researches that are based on a rich source of data.
+Just use Charles Osgood’s research based on a rich source of data.
 Don’t forget that the most effective scales are considered to be evaluation, potency and activity scales.

-Pay close attention to your surveys’ appearance: even the color and font of a title may affect your audience’s decisions and several participations.
-If you don’t have any UX-designers on board, AidaForm service will come in handy as it has ready-made templates for Semantic Differential Scale questionnaires!
+Pay close attention to your survey’s appearance: even the color and font for the title may affect your audience’s decisions and participation.
+If you don’t have any UX-designers on board, AidaForm service will come in handy as it has dozens of ready-made templates.

-If you think that Semantic Differential Scale is too complicated; there are at least two more options.
+If you think that a semantic differential scale is too complicated, there are at least two more options.